 What is Ceylon tea?
 This is a good question.
+And we have a plot twist..
 Ceylon tea is not actually a type of tea.
-It is simply a region where teas are grown.
-More specifically, Ceylon tea is tea grown in Sri Lanka.
-So, we know all the tea from that region as Ceylon tea.
-I’d be willing to bet that you have already had Ceylon tea without even knowing it.
-Click here to check out some of our teas from the Ceylon region.
+This category of tea was actually created because of the region its grown.
+I’d be willing to bet that you have already had some of this tea without even knowing it.
+Found out what is considered Ceylon tea below.

 What is Ceylon Tea?

-What is Ceylon tea?
-As I mentioned, Ceylon tea is a tea-growing region.
-This is where the tea plant, Camellia sinensis, is grown.
-The Ceylon region is essentially the country of Sri Lanka.
-This is because we knew this region as Ceylon until 1972.
-This was the name that British colonists gave to the region.
-In addition, Ceylon teas can be black teas, green teas, or white teas.
+As I mentioned Ceylon tea is not a type of tea, it’s a tea-growing region.
+The Ceylon region is essentially the country of Sri Lanka and is where the tea plant, Camellia sinensis, is grown.
+Tea grown in this region is known as Ceylon because Sri Lanka was known as Ceylon until 1972.
+This was the name that British colonists originally gave to the region.

 How is Ceylon Tea Made?